justb4/justobjects.nl/content/projects/index.md

 ### Comment

 One of my dearest projects.
 Involves a whole range of Java-technologies (J2ME, J2EE).
-See also a <a href="http://tinyurl.com/lugzyl" target="_self">Dutch newspaper (Volkskrant) article</a>
+See also a [Dutch newspaper (Volkskrant) article][28]

 # GeoTracing

-See <a href="http://www.geotracing.com/" target="proj">www.geotracing.com</a>.
+See <www.geotracing.com>.

 ### Goal

 Create a generic platform for remote tracklogging and real-time tracing through GPS with mobile phones.
-See also GeoTracing example applications:<a href="http://www.geoskating.com/" target="proj">www.geoskating.com</a>, <a href="http://www.geosailing.com/" target="proj">www.geosailing.com</a> and <a href="http://www.n8spel.nl/" target="proj">a geodrawing game</a>.
+See also GeoTracing example applications: <http://www.geoskating.com>, <http://www.geosailing.com> and [a geodrawing game][29].

 # Pushlets

-See <a href="http://www.pushlets.com/" target="proj">www.pushlets.com</a>.
+See <www.pushlets.com>.

 ### Goal

 A HTTP-based public/subscribe framework.
 Event push to browser clients without using client-side Java.
-Pushlets are told to be the first (1999) implementation for the principles of COMET (see <a href="http://ajaxian.com/archives/comet-a-new-approach-to-ajax-applications" target="_self">ajaxian.com</a>).
+Pushlets are told to be the first (1999) implementation for the principles of COMET (see [ajaxian.com][30]).

 ### Comment

-This project seems to attract many developers since a publication in <a href="http://www.javaworld.com/jw-03-2000/jw-03-pushlet.html" target="_self">JavaWorld March, 2000</a>.
+This project seems to attract many developers since a publication in [JavaWorld March, 2000][31].

 # KeyWorx

-See the <a href="http://www.keyworx.org/" target="proj">KeyWorx homepage</a>.
+See the [KeyWorx homepage][32].
 This project ran until 2007.

 ### Goal